BerriJ/esp32-tang/SECURITY_HARDENING.md

 ## TL;DR

-Security analysis of the ESP32-C6 Tang server reveals 4 critical, 7 high, 6 medium, and 5 low-severity vulnerabilities.
-The most urgent issues are: no TLS (HTTP plaintext), no secure boot, no flash encryption, unauthenticated destructive endpoints, and no brute-force protection.
-The recommended approach is a phased hardening plan starting with the most impactful firmware-level protections (secure boot + flash encryption), then transport security (HTTPS), then application-layer hardening (rate limiting, authentication, CSP).
+Security analysis of the ESP32-C6 Tang server reveals 4 critical, 7 high, 6 medium, and 5 low-severity vulnerabilities. **Flash Encryption and Secure Boot V2 have been activated**, and **JTAG is disabled automatically** when Secure Boot is enabled. **TEE Secure Storage can be activated by following [PROVISIONING.md](PROVISIONING.md)**.
+The remaining urgent issues are: no TLS (HTTP plaintext), unauthenticated destructive endpoints, and no brute-force protection.
+The recommended approach continues with transport security (HTTPS), then application-layer hardening (rate limiting, authentication, CSP).

 ---